Perissodactyla: Prehistoric members

-Brontotherioidea were among the earliest known large mammals, consisting of the families of Brontotheriidae (synonym Titanotheriidae), the most well-known representative being Megacerops and the more basal family Lambdotheriidae.
-They were generally characterized in their late phase by a bony horn at the transition from the nose to the frontal bone and flat molars suitable for chewing soft plant food.
-The Brontotheroidea, which were almost exclusively confined to North America and Asia, died out at the beginning of the Upper Eocene.
+Brontotheriidae were among the earliest known large mammals.
+They were generally characterized in their late phase (infratribe Brontotheriina) by a bony horn at the transition from the nose to the frontal bone and flat molars suitable for chewing soft plant food.
+The Brontotheriidae, which were almost exclusively confined to North America and Asia, died out at the beginning of the Upper Eocene.